novix-sa/Pyplan/docs/User Guide/Introduction.md

 And for any challenging task you can also count with the community help gathered in sites like StackOverflow.

 ## Formerly Cubeplan users
 Pyplan is the software evolution of Cubeplan.
-The change is so radical that required a change in the name of
+The improvement were so radical that required a change in the name of the product.
+But in order to make it easy for

 Similar user interface
 Library for smooth transition
 More speed
 Unlimited resources (link to Python libraries)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2NDM3OTk5MiwzOTA5MTMxMzQsMTE5NT
-c1NTUzMywyMDY1NTI2OTk4LC0yNjA1NjgxNTUsMTAxODYyMjk0
-OCwxNDExNzc0MjA2LDEzODI1ODI5MTEsLTEyNzM0NzY0NjAsLT
-E4MDIzMDM1ODRdfQ==
+eyJoaXN0b3J5IjpbOTM3NzQ5OTQ5LDM5MDkxMzEzNCwxMTk1Nz
+U1NTMzLDIwNjU1MjY5OTgsLTI2MDU2ODE1NSwxMDE4NjIyOTQ4
+LDE0MTE3NzQyMDYsMTM4MjU4MjkxMSwtMTI3MzQ3NjQ2MCwtMT
+gwMjMwMzU4NF19
 -->